sindresorhus/on-change/readme.md

 The function receives three arguments:
 1. A path to the value that was changed.
 A change to `c` in the above example would return `a.b.0.c`.
 2. The new value at the path.
 3. The previous value at the path.
+For array method calls, the previous value is undefined unless options.clone is set.

 The context (this) is set to the original object passed to `onChange` (with Proxy).